16 - 17 November

 There are two types of beekeepers (and everyone else in between): those that keep bees for their honey, and those that keep bees in a holistic way with an appreciation of the natural world, the environment, and the vitally important role that bees play in pollination and maintaining genetic diversity.
 Natural Beekeeping is the philosophy which includes the latter.
-This course is similar to the Art & Science of Beekeeping, except that the emphasis is entirely on Natural Beekeeping as they apply to Warre and Top Bar Hives.
+This course is similar to the Art & Science of Beekeeping, except that the emphasis is entirely on Natural Beekeeping as it applies to Warre and Top Bar Hives.

-Presentations in the morning will cover the following points:
+Presentations in the mornings will cover the following points:

 - A short history of Natural Beekeeping, including Australia